groupdocs-viewer/GroupDocs.Viewer-for-Java-Dropwizard/README.md

 ## License
 The MIT License (MIT).
 Please have a look at the LICENSE.md for more details

-## GroupDocs Document Viewer on other platforms
+## GroupDocs Document Viewer on other platforms/frameworks

 - JAVA Sprint Boot [Document Viewer](https://github.com/groupdocs-viewer/GroupDocs.Viewer-for-Java-Spring)
 - .NET MVC [Document viewer](https://github.com/groupdocs-viewer/GroupDocs.Viewer-for-.NET-MVC)